 Each moment free of time has its own intelligence.
-The mindful present is electric, attention a gently tingling live wire that lights up the here and now.
-Responding to a concrete present is the death of reaction from an illusory past.
+The mindful present is electric, bare attention becoming a gently tingling live wire that lights up the here and now.
+Responding wholly to a concrete present becomes the death of reaction from an illusory past and vice versa.

 The sense of self is static while to be here and now is to surrender delightfully to change.
-Observe the present moment as it moves – unless awareness moves with it it vanishes into memory and imagination.
+Observe the present moment as it moves – unless awareness moves with it the brain dissolves it into memory and imagination.

 Living is both more effective and enjoyable when it is seen and acted upon objectively, as at a distance.
 Just sit back and watch the human show as it plays out in your mind and others.